mhhollomon/simpleConfig/README.md

 ## TODO
 - Add a way to set defaults for arrays in the schema.
-- Add an "at_path" to find settings deep in the heirarchy.
 - Add a way to have an "enum" like contraint.
 - Add parse locations to both settings and schema so that validation errors can reference them.